Rewriting Your Brand Story For Maximum Impact

 It’s time to update your brand.
 Does your story need an evolution or a revolution?
 Here’s how to know.

-Should you build on your organization’s history and culture, making a series of subtle changes?
+Should you build on your organization’s history and culture, making a series of subtle changes to your brand story?
 Or should you create new messaging that targets new audiences and reintroduces you to consumers who are already familiar with your products and services?
 An effective discovery process can help you determine the best direction to take.

 WHERE DOES YOUR BRAND STAND TODAY?

 You’ll want to take a close look at all your current messaging to see what resonates.
+An audit and brand storytelling review will show what resonates and what needs reworking.
 You might think you know what your strong points are, but does the data back it up?
 It’s also critical to be aware of what your competitors are saying—regardless of whether their messages are authentic—so you can identify the space where you can tell your own unique story.

 You’ll also want to talk to key audiences to understand how they feel about your brand.
 You’ll need to consider internal audiences as well as external.
 After all, your people play an important role in conveying your message.
 External audiences might include influencers and decision-makers as well as consumers/end users.